 The Novum Organum (1620) was intended as a sequel to Aristotle’s version of logic.
 The Baconian method was here presented in aphoristic format, intended to avoid dogmatism and to reveal the correct demonstration of natural philosophy.
 This work was declared as part of the ambitious project he called Instauratio Magna (Great Instauration), which he was not able to complete.

 Bacon came to the fundamental insight that facts cannot be collected from nature, but must be constituted by methodical procedures, which have to be put into practice by scientists in order to ascertain the empirical basis for inductive generalisations.
-(J. Klein, “Francis Bacon,” Stanford Encyclopaedia of Philosophy)
+(J. Klein, “Francis Bacon,” 2003 version, Stanford Encyclopaedia of Philosophy)

 The utopian Nova Atlantis was composed in 1623.
 This distinctive novel conveyed the vision of a necessary transformation of society.
 Bacon here depicted the New Atlantis in terms of the inhabitants of Bensalem, an imaginary island in the Pacific.
 The ideals represented here include the abolition of slavery, freedom of religious expression, and improved rights for women.
-His theme of an educational college has been viewed as the harbinger of subsequent university models and scientific curricula.
+His theme of an educational college has been considered the harbinger of subsequent university models and scientific curricula.

 Bacon attempted to persuade James 1 to establish a royal institution for the advancement of science.
 He was unsuccessful.
 Decades later, when Charles II founded the Royal Society in 1662, the members “were largely Baconian in their scientific approach, and regarded Francis Bacon as the intellectual godfather of the society” (B. Magee, The Story of Philosophy, London: Dorling Kindersley, 1998, p.
 74).
 The influence of the Royal Society, based at Gresham College in London, was pivotal in scientific developments.